Neurofeedback FAQ

 Are the effects of Neurofeedback just a placebo?

 No. While there is a lot of conflicting information available on the internet, the results are conclusive: Neurofeedback’s effects are not a placebo.
 Neurofeedback was originally discovered in the 1950’s while doing research on cats, who obviously don’t experience placebo effects.
 70 years later, Neurofeedback is being researched in several major Universities including University of British Columbia, Harvard University, University of Western Ontario, Dalhousie University, University of Calgary and Yale University.
 Finally, it is widely accepted that people on the Autism Spectrum do not experience placebo effects of any kind, yet, Neurofeedback is supported and funded by the British Columbia Ministry of Children and Family Development’s Autism funding program.
+Furthermore, Neurofeedback is FDA-approved for the treatment of PTSD, as it addresses both the physiological & psychological roots of the disorder.

 Will Neurofeedback training change my personality?